 Become a Healthcare Assistant

-At TTM Healthcare UK, we help many candidates start their Nursing career by securing them placement as a Healthcare Assistant (HCAs) or Assistant Practitioners (APs) WHILE THEY ARE STUDYING.
+At TTM, we help many candidates start their Nursing career by securing them placement as a Healthcare Assistant (HCAs) or Assistant Practitioners (APs) WHILE THEY ARE STUDYING.
 This is a form of work experience you undertake in the middle of your university degree.

 As a Healthcare Assistant you will be trained and supervised on the job and can work in a variety of settings - including hospitals, doctors' surgeries and the community.
 In this role you would support Registered Nurses – delivering Nursing care to infants, children, young people and older people.
 Your training as a Healthcare Assistant will vary depending on where you work.

-At TTM Healthcare UK we can help you decide what kind of Nursing you want to explore:
+At TTM we can help you decide what kind of Nursing you want to explore: